All tutorials will take place on Monday, November 6, 2017.

 - Cache Consistency – Requirements and its Packet Processing Performance Implications: Session on how where the data is stored in your VNF effects the performance under the hood and what CPU architecture advances optimize them for faster packet processing and agile VNFs (Speaker: Muthurajan Jayakumar)

-- Using VPP and SRIO-V with Clear Containers: Session on demonstrating the use of VPP with DPDK and SRIO-v based networks to connect Intel Clear Containers (Speaker: Manohar Castelino)
+- Using VPP and SRIO-V with Clear Containers: Session on demonstrating the use of VPP with DPDK and SRIO-v based networks to connect Intel Clear Containers (Speaker: Manohar Castelino and Shohreh Ahvar)

 - Improving Performance of your Network Application Using Load Aware Libeventdev: Session on how an event scheduler improves core utilization and better handles dynamic traffic mixes by scheduling packets to cores according to their load with DPDK.
-(Speaker: Sundar Vedantham)
+(Speakers: Sundar Vedantham and Harry van Haaren)

 CV of Presenters: